Treatment for ALL that has not gone away with treatment or has come back

 Treatment options

-Your doctor may recommend you have:
+Your doctor may recommend you have one or more of the following:

 • more chemotherapy using different drugs to the ones you had before